 Dirty Cowboy Cafe

 The Dirt Cowboy Cafe in Hanover has a chocolate display in their store for you to purchase tasty confections.
 The best part?
 They make their own!
 I would love to see flavors and more information about this on their Facebook or website (I didn't see any when I looked.)
 Thanks to a reader for telling me this.
+Update: They are taking a break from chocolate making when I called Dec.
+2018.

 Mill Fudge Factory